 If you recall, the book of Genesis lays out the beauty of the land.
 “Then God said, ‘Let the earth bring forth grass, the herb that yields seed, and the fruit tree that yields fruit according to its kind, whose seed is in itself, on the earth (Genesis 1:11).”

 We often refer to the Western Slope of Colorado as God’s country.
 If you’ve never witnessed the splendor of the San Juan Mountains, the plentiful fruit trees of the mesa, the tall grasses and wildflowers of the high country, then you are truly missing out.
 Even our high-resolution photographs and videos cannot capture the raw and natural draw of this rugged landscape.

 Mark Twain is quoted as saying, “Buy land, they aren’t making it anymore.”
 We believe that Twain is referring to our Heavenly creator; He’s not making anymore.
 Land is a scant resource these days, and in terms of investment, you’ll easily discover that acquiring acreage is a versatile asset.

 From an accounting perspective, land is an asset which holds an unlimited useful life.
 Therefore, the land associated with your farm or ranch will not depreciate.
 While buildings have a limited useful life, the wide open spaces of your farmland will always be considered useful; therefore, valuable.

 Equally important is that land investments make the most sense in our current economic climate.
 While stocks, bonds, mutual funds, and 401K’s all fluctuate according to the market, land will always be a solid bet.
 Especially if you intend on holding onto your property for long-term.
-We at Lone Eagle Landing Brokerage feel that the benefits outweigh the consequences; there truly is no other luxury asset that can maintain the value like land.
+We at Eagle Landing Brokerage feel that the benefits outweigh the consequences; there truly is no other luxury asset that can maintain the value like land.

 Land is a Lifestyle